JimiUrsin/jhu-journeroo-frontend/README.md

 ## How to operate
 Visit https://jhu-journeroo-frontend.fly.dev/

-The back-end has a RESTful API that the front-end calls, and the back-end has a connection to the cloud database.
+The back-end has a JSON API that the front-end calls, and the back-end has a connection to the cloud database.
 Deploying the database separately was a good idea, since it means that I don't have to prepopulate the database every time the back-end gets deployed, and it also saves space on the back-end image.

 ## How to operate locally
 If you would like to operate the whole stack locally for some reason, you can just deploy the front-end and back-end on Docker and have a PostgreSQL instance running on your machine.